 While stopping online tracking is impossible, it is recommended to use cybersecurity tools to stop giving up so much data willingly.
 In this article, we will discuss ways to prevent online tracking, what settings you should change, and how to use a different IP address for your browsing sessions.
 For example, you can reroute your connections through a location-specific residential proxy and hide your geo-location.
-To learn more about these tools and where you can get a residential proxy service right now, check this.

 The Growing Danger of Online Tracking

 Modern companies see big data as the most valuable resource because it can be used to improve business decisions and train Artificial Intelligence (AI).
 As modern hardware and software become more addictive, tech companies stop at nothing to get information, even if it harms the average internet user.